getodk/slack-server/readme.md

-## Install software on local machine
-1. Install [ansible](https://docs.ansible.com/ansible/intro_installation.html) v2.2.0 or later.
-1. Install [git](https://git-scm.com) v2.11.0 or later.
+## Overview
+The `seattle` server runs [http://slack.opendatakit.org](http://slack.opendatakit.org).
+This repo describes how to setup that machine.

-## Provision a machine
+## 1. Provision a remote machine
 We currently use a small (512MB, 20GB) box running Ubuntu 16.04.1 LTS on Digital Ocean.
 We connect via SSH on port 22 with a private key.
-Passwords are disabled for root login.
+Passwords are disabled for remote root login.

-To ensure Ansible's `ubuntu` user can run passwordless sudo, run `sudo visudo` and confirm these lines are present, are in this order, and are not commented out.
+To ensure Ansible's `ubuntu` user can run passwordless sudo, run `sudo visudo` and confirm these lines below are present, in this order, and are not commented out.

 ```
 root ALL=(ALL:ALL) ALL